DanielFitzwilliam/student/_posts/2023-09-14-JS_calculadora.md

 Hack 0: Right justify result
 Hack 1: Test conditions on small, big, and decimal numbers, report on findings.
 Fix issues.
-Hack 2: Add the common math operation that is missing from calculator Hack 3: Implement 1 number operation (ie SQRT)
+Hack 2: Add the common math operation that is missing from calculator Hack 3: Implement 1 number operation (ie SQRT or exponent) -->
--->

 <style>